How do our ukestras work practically and financially? Keep reading this page and you’ll find out!

 And most important – enjoy yourself – we think that that is what making music with others is mostly about.

-Mark Jackson, Jane Jelbart, Danielle Scott and Susan Gleeson
+Mark Jackson, Jane Jelbart, Kathy Wilson, John Wallace, Jack Hayden and Susan Gleeson